maxpfertner/EMMA_Website/content/home/Welcome.md

 +++

-## Welcome to EMMA's project website!

-Within the project, we are building a **multimodal and intermodal accessibility model** for workplace locations in the metropolitain region of Munich, enabling new analysis that will contribute to a better regional understanding and planning of workplace locations and their impacts on the daily commute of its workers.
+Within the project EMMA, we are building a **multimodal and intermodal accessibility model** for workplace locations in the metropolitain region of Munich, enabling new analysis that will contribute to a better regional understanding and planning of workplace locations and their impacts on the daily commute of its workers.

 EMMA is a [DFG-funded project](https://gepris.dfg.de/gepris/projekt/401093473?context=projekt&task=showDetail&id=401093473&) at the [Chair of Urban Structure & Transport Planning](https://www.bgu.tum.de/en/sv/homepage/) at [Technical University of Munich](www.tum.de/en).
 It is part of the [Research Group Accessibility Planning](https://www.linkedin.com/company/tum-accessibility-planning/) at the Chair.